jack-maber/comp110-worksheets/worksheet_B/README.md

         END IF
      END WHILE

-       IF (similarity = 3)                            //IF ALL OF THE CHARACTERS MATCH ACCESS IS GRANTED TO THE PLAYER PRINT "Password Match!"
+       IF (similarity = 3)                            //NUMBER OF LETTERS CAN BE SCALED FOR LONGER WORDS BY CHANGING LETTER PRINT "Password Match!"
          GRANT PLAYER ACCESS TO TERMINAL
          guess_attempts = 3                           //MAKES "guess_attempts" EQUAL 3 TO STOP LOOP